 State Average Scores

-Explore the interactive map below to see which states saw increases or decreases and by how much.
-Scroll down to explore the magnitude of average score changes across states.
+Explore the interactive map below to see which states/jurisdictions saw increases or decreases and by how much.
+Scroll down to explore the magnitude of average score changes across states/jurisdictions.

 To compare average reading scores between states/jurisdictions and the nation (public), use the NAEP State Profiles Tool.

-In the 17 states where scores were lower in 2019 than 2017, the size of the score differences ranged from 3 to 6 points.
+In the 30 states/jurisdictions where scores were lower in 2022 than 2019, the size of the score changes ranged from 3 to 10 points.

 Additional State Resources